Shemplo/Java-Streams-Etudes/readme.md

 Do you know how to use Java Stream API?

+* If **NO** but you are interested in it then you can use this project as a roadmap of things to learn
 * If **YES** then you can have a practice here to check your skills
-* If **NO** but you are interested in it then you can use this project as a roadmap of things to learn

-You will need to implement some methods with described logic using knowledge of _streams_, _lambdas_, _method handlers_ and other functional Java things.
+Apply you knowledge of _streams_, _lambdas_, _method handlers_ and other functional Java things.

 There are also some tasks that will make think even experienced programmers.
 Try to solve them all.

-> **2** tasks are now available for implementation
+> **10** tasks are available now

 ### What to do

-0. Clone this repository to your computer.
+> Clone repository → implement methods → run tests → fix mistakes

-1. Implement methods that are declared and stubbed in class `tasks.StreamTasks` in `src` folder.
+Methods to implement are placed in class `tasks.StreamTasks` in `src` folder.
-2. Run tests as it is described bellow.
+Initially they are stubbed with `UnsupportedOperationException` (and tests know about that).
+You need to replace such lines with solution consists of stream flow or something related to it.

+It's **prohibited** to use standard cycles (`for`, `while`, recursion) or conditions (`if`, `if-else`, ...) out of stream operations because all tasks are formulated so that they can be solved in functional approach.
+One **possible exclusion** from pure functional paradigm is declaring and usage of local variables.

 ### Running tests

-Due to this project is orientated for beginners **no dependent libraries** are required.
+Due to this project is orientated to beginners **no dependent libraries** are required.

-* You need just a **JVM of 11 version (or higher)**.
+> Main requirement is **JVM of 11 version (or higher)**

 Run main method from `tasks.StreamTasksMain` class in your preferred IDE or run a script file `test.(cmd|sh)`.